How to Eliminate Roof Rats in Attics and Crawlspaces

 The average life span of a roof rat is 1 year due to predators and pest control.
 It is thought that a roof rat could live up to 4 years max.

 The roof rat breeding season is mainly in the Spring and Summer.
 The average roof rat litter consists of 4-6 babies.
 Roof rats will have litters up to 6 times each year.
 Many homeowners with roof rat problems complain that it is a never-ending issue—this is due to the roof rats' prolific reproduction and the well-marked pathways they establish in a home that suites them.
 Excluding roof rats from you home can be very difficult.
-Sealing holes will not deter a roof rat from coming back in!
-They will make more holes if necessary.
+Sealing holes will NOT deter a roof rat from coming back in!
+They will make more holes when necessary.

 How To Effectively Get Rid of Roof Rats In Your Attic

-Is it possible to end the roof rats' prolonged stay in an attic?
-Yes!
 By following this guide, you will not only evict the roof rats currently living in your attic, you will keep roof rats from coming back in the future.

 What Should I Do First?